sourabhyadav/Sharing-Knowledge/awesome_deep_trackers.md

 **Pros**
 This tracker comes up with its own track ID generation.
-Re-identification is done using a trained model for humans poses.
+Re-identification is done using a trained model for human poses.
 Does object detection and appearance tracking jointly.
 It has its own matching mechanism cost function to assign IDs.
 Training script is available.